lbrucher/energy-monitor/README.md

 	Select "Raspberry Pi OS (other)"
 	Select "Raspberry Pi OS Lite (32 bit) / A port of Debian Bullseye with no desktop environment" Choose the storage then Write.
+ 	You might need to edit the OS parameters, specifically enabling SSH before you start writing the image.

 Once RBP has succesfully booted the rest is done on the device itself